wblndr/ReShade-Depth-Pass-Extractor/README.md

     -   It will continuously watch the folder for new videos and process them automatically.
 This is great for batch processing.

 2.  **Drag-and-Drop Mode:**
-    -   Drag a single video file directly onto the `ProcessVideos.bat` icon.
+    -   Drag a single video file directly onto the `VideoSplitter.bat` icon.
     -   The script will process just that one file.

 ### Shader Configuration